InternetOfUs/components-documentation/Readme.md

 * append the url of your documentation file in the UI link (`http://swagger.u-hopper.com?url=<file_url>`);
 * paste the link to the documentation file in the _explore_ tab of the UI.

+*Notes*:

-*Note*: we will be appending the _quick access links_ (already configured with the correct _file url_) at the beginning of this document.
+* we will be appending the _quick access links_ (already configured with the correct _file url_) at the beginning of this document.
+* the link provided to the Swagger UI must point to the raw version of the file